 oneOf deserialization

-Speakeasy currently uses a forgiving deserialization strategy for oneOf.
-If more than one match is found in the subtypes, a heuristic is used to select a best match (rather than throwing an exception).
-This strategy fits nicely with the auto-transformation of anyOf to oneOf while anyOf implementation options are being considered.
+Speakeasy uses a forgiving deserialization strategy for oneOf.
+If more than one match exists in the subtypes, a heuristic selects a best match (rather than throwing an exception).
+This strategy fits nicely with the auto-transformation of anyOf to oneOf while considering anyOf implementation options.

-In short, the oneOf deserialization heuristic (only applied when a JSON object is being deserialized) is to return the first matching subtype that has the greatest number of properties.
+In short, the oneOf deserialization heuristic (only applied when deserializing a JSON object) returns the first matching subtype that has the greatest number of properties.

 anyOf